-The City of Grand Island is once again pleased to present the Annual Water Quality Report covering all testing performed between January 1 and December 31, 2018.
+The City of Grand Island is once again pleased to present the annual water quality report covering all testing performed between January 1 and December 31, 2019.
 Over the years, Grand Island Utilities has been dedicated to producing drinking water that meets all state and federal standards.
-We continually strive to adopt new methods for delivering the best-quality drinking water to you and your family.
-As new challenges to drinking water safety emerge, we remain vigilant in meeting the goals of source water protection, water conservation, and community education while continuing to serve the needs of all our water users.
+We continually strive to adopt new methods for delivering the best-quality drinking water to you.
+As new challenges to drinking water safety emerge, the Utilities Department remains vigilant in meeting the goals of source water protection, water conservation, and community education while continuing to serve the needs of all our water users.